What to Know About the COVID-19 Vaccine

 Here is where our members can find vaccine information for their states:

-These first two vaccines are based on the latest science, and very large clinical trials have proven to have high rates of effectiveness.
-We are very confident that you will not get COVID-19 from the vaccine.
+The Pfizer/BioNTech and Moderna vaccines are based on the latest science.
+The Johnson & Johnson vaccine is based on the same methods used for flu shots.
+Very large clinical trials have proven to have high rates of effectiveness with all three vaccines.
 And while it’s still too early to say that someone who has been vaccinated will not become infected, we can say with confidence that if you are vaccinated you will not develop serious disease.

 The COVID-19 vaccine has been tested and has shown to be effective and well-tolerated by patients with conditions such as high blood pressure, diabetes, and heart disease.
 If you are receiving active treatments that suppress your immune system, such as medications for organ transplants, active cancer treatments or management of autoimmune diseases, then COVID-19 vaccination is still recommended.
 However, in these cases, the timing of when and how you receive the vaccine should be coordinated with your doctor.

-Individuals who receive the COVID-19 vaccine are considered to be protected from developing moderate or severe disease 14 days after full immunization.
-For the Pfizer-BioNTech and Moderna vaccines, full immunization is after your second dose.
+Individuals who receive the Pfizer-BioNTech or Moderna COVID-19 vaccine are considered to be protected from developing moderate or severe disease 14 days after full immunization.
+For these vaccines, full immunization is after your second dose.
 Given the challenges of vaccine access, we believe that a delay in the timing of your second dose will still offer protection, but protection is based on 2 doses.
-We expect a single-dose vaccine (Johnson & Johnson) to be approved soon and the timing of protection would be 14 days after your vaccine.
+For the single-dose vaccine (Johnson & Johnson) the timing of protection is 14 days after your vaccination.

 Even if you’ve already had COVID-19 infection, studies so far indicate that the immune response from the vaccine is stronger and longer lasting.
 The CDC recommends vaccination even for those who have already had COVID-19.
+You should wait 14 days after COVID-19 infection, but 90 days if you received COVID-19 antibody treatment, prior to being vaccinated.
 We are still learning how long immune protections from natural infection or a vaccine will last, but so far, it appears that natural infection immunity may only last several months.

 So far millions of people have gotten the vaccine and the most common side effects are pain and swelling at the injection site.
 In some cases, people develop flu-like symptoms, which can include fever, but these symptoms pass within a few days.
 Overall, we are seeing a rate of side effects that’s less than 2%.
 The most serious side effect of the COVID-19 vaccines have been allergic reactions—although the odds of having an allergic reaction are extremely low—and a 15-minute observation is required after getting the vaccine to be safe.

-All of the evidence supports how effective and safe the vaccine is, which is why scientists, doctors, and healthcare workers are first in line to get the vaccine.
+All of the evidence supports how effective and safe the vaccine is.
 Especially for those over age 65 or who have chronic medical conditions, the benefits of vaccination far outweigh the risks.
-COVID-19 is a completely new virus, and it is causing significant rates of illness and death across the world.
 In addition to causing death, there are serious long-term side effects from COVID-19, including heart, brain, and kidney damage—and we are not seeing those same long-term effects as a result of the vaccine.
 We strongly recommend COVID-19 vaccination for all of our members.

 For more information on the vaccine and the virus, visit our COVID-19 resource center.
-We’ll continue to send our members updates from Clover Health with new information.
+We’ll continue to send our members important updates from Clover Health.
 And as always, we’re here to answer any questions you have about your Clover Health coverage.
 Just give us a call at 1-888-778-1478 (711).*